 Practical projects undertaken will reflect the nature of the Timber focus area and provide opportunities for students to develop specific knowledge, understanding and skills related to timber-related technologies.
 These may include:

 - furniture items

 - decorative timber products

 - storage and transportation products

-- small stepladders or similar

-- storage and display units.
+- display units.

 INDUSTRIAL TECHNOLOGY (METAL)

 The Metal focus area provides opportunities for students to develop knowledge, understanding and skills in relation to the metal and associated industries.